 To find out more about the national IWD campaign theme click here

 Western Sydney University has celebrated and hosted International Women’s Day events for many years.
 Highlights of previous years’ events are outlined below.

-In 2020 Western will be highlighting some of our leading and emerging Women in Research through a series of events across our campuses.
-Watch this space to find out more about events that will celebrate International Women’s Day at the University.
+In 2020 Western highlighted some of our leading and emerging Women in Research through a series of events across our campuses.

 This year’s International Women’s Day event was celebrated on Monday 9th March at the Parramatta South Campus.
 A luncheon was held to celebrate the contribution of women from all areas of our university, both professional and academic staff.
 Professor Anna Cody, Dean School of Law, opened the event with addresses from Vice Chancellor Professor Barney Glover and Professor Deborah Sweeney.
 They spoke about the world we are living in and the role women have played in society.